CodyReichert/awesome-cl/README.md

 * [asdf-linguist](https://github.com/eudoxia0/asdf-linguist) - Extensions for ASDF.
 [Expat][14].
 * [asdf-viz](https://github.com/guicho271828/asdf-viz) - a tool to visualize the library dependencies of ASDF systems, the call graph of a function and the class inheritances.
 [LLGPL][8].

+See also:

+* [modularize](https://github.com/Shinmera/modularize) -  A modularization framework for Common Lisp. [zlib][33].
+  * provides a common interface to segregate major application components.
+  * for instance, by adding module definition options you can introduce mechanisms to tie modules together in functionality, hook into each other and so on.
+  * acts as a wrapper around `defpackage` and integrates into ASDF.

 Compilers, code generators
 ==========================